Thermi/steam-arch/README.md

 Few main points which pushed me making this Docker container:

-1. I want to set-up more fences when running the code I don't/can't trust;
+1. I want to set-up more fences when running the code I don't/can't trust; [issue 3671](https://github.com/valvesoftware/steam-for-linux/issues/3671)

 2. I don't want to spend time on figuring out how to install Steam (what deps) in a non-Debian (or non-SteamOS) based distro;